tomkeays/lemoyne-pogo/README.md

 Note: there's a limit of 20 screenshot uploads per month per person.
 You can check where you are at by typing "`$quote`" in the `#general` channel.

+### Raid Counters

+If the raid boss was set, simply use `$counters` to get the list of counters for that boss.
+You can also provide current weather conditions, `$counters rain`.